gnolang/blog/posts/2025-05-05_gnoland-the-first-logoverse/README.md

 There are over a million Go developers and growing.
-Go as a language remains a popular language for developers, an order of magnitude more than Rust developers, on par with Javascript developers but growing faster than Javascript.
+Go as a language remains a popular language for developers, an order of magnitude more than Rust developers, on par with JavaScript developers but growing faster than JavaScript.

 [![TIOBE 2025](https://gnolang.github.io/blog/2025-05-05_gnoland-the-first-logoverse/src/thumbs/tiobe_2025.png)](https://gnolang.github.io/blog/2025-05-05_gnoland-the-first-logoverse/src/tiobe_2025.png)
 [![GitHut2 2024](https://gnolang.github.io/blog/2025-05-05_gnoland-the-first-logoverse/src/thumbs/githut2_2024.png)](https://gnolang.github.io/blog/2025-05-05_gnoland-the-first-logoverse/src/githut2_2024.png)